makersacademy/rps-challenge/README.md

 ## How to use?

-Clone this repository, install gems in Gemfile, and run localhost:9292 in your browser.
+Clone this repository, install gems in Gemfile, type 'rackup' in your terminal, and run localhost:9292 in your browser.
 Have fun!